ameer-w-ali/simple-task-manager/backend/README.md

 - `GET /api/tasks/`: Get all tasks
 - `GET /api/tasks/:id`: Get a task by ID
 - `PUT /api/tasks/:id`: Update a task by ID
-- `PATCH /api/tasks/:id/status/:status`: Update the status of a task by ID
+- `PATCH /api/tasks/:id/`: Update the status of a task by ID (i.e. complete, incomplete)
+- `PATCH /api/tasks/:id/priority`: Update the priority of a task by ID (i.e. high, medium, low, none)
 - `DELETE /api/tasks/:id`: Delete a task by ID

 ## Responses